 While the cause of her relapse is still unknown, and Williams has yet to comment on the situation, some sources have attributed the downward spiral to marital discord and adultery, on her husband’s behalf.
 Regardless of the reasons behind Williams’ struggles, it is important to remember that she is human and is battling a cunning disease.
 Addiction does not discriminate; it does not care who you are or how much money you make.
 Williams’ story is proof of that.

 If you or someone you know is struggling with alcoholism or drug addiction, or has currently suffered from a relapse, there is a way out.
 Recovery is possible and can be obtained through professional drug and alcohol addiction treatment.
-Here at Banyan Treatment Center, we can guide you toward the path of recovery through individualized services and programs, including a medically monitored detox, residential care, PHP programs, and so much more.
+Here at Banyan Treatment Centers, we can guide you toward the path of recovery through individualized services and programs, including a medically monitored detox, residential care, PHP programs, and so much more.